spaceandtimelabs/blitzar-rs/docs/commitments/update_commitments.md

                data.len() element positions.

 * `data` - A generic slice view T. Currently, we support two different types of slices.
-First, a slice view of a [crate::sequences::Sequence], which captures the slices of contiguous u8 memory elements.
+First, a slice view of a [crate::sequence::Sequence], which captures the slices of contiguous u8 memory elements.
         In this case, you need to guarantee that the contiguous u8 slice view captures the correct amount of bytes that can reflect